 Inventories generally are stated at either cost or the lower of cost or market on a first in first out (FIFO) basis.
-Last in first out (LIFO) may be elected for tax purposes on a cost basis only and requires that LIFO also be used for financial statement purposes.
+Last in first out (LIFO) may be elected for tax purposes on a cost basis only and requires that LIFO also be used in financial reports issued to shareholders and creditors.

-The tax law requires capitalisation for tax purposes of several costs allocable to the manufacturing process that frequently are expensed as current operating costs for financial reporting (e.g. a portion of general and administrative costs, significant cost variances, and the excess of tax depreciation over financial statement depreciation).
+The tax law requires capitalisation for tax purposes of several costs allocable to property produced and property acquired for resale, including costs that frequently are expensed as current operating costs for financial reporting (e.g. a portion of general and administrative costs, cost variances) and differences between book and tax costs (i.e. the excess of tax depreciation over financial statement depreciation).

 When inventory is sold, the cost of goods sold is subtracted from sales to compute gross income.
 Amounts included in cost of goods sold are not subject to the BEAT unless the payments are made to an ‘expatriated entity’.